aaryaamoharir/Operating_Systems_Aaryaa/devlog.md

 realized one of the errors is because my program calculate the value of A as 0 so it doesn't add enough letters for the final value

 ---
+### 2025-03-10 18:06 - [DECRYPT]

+starting work on the decrytion part of the algorithm.
+It should be fairly straight forward as I could just subtract the values instead of adding

+---
+### 2025-03-10 18:24 - [DECRYPTCOMPLETE]

+completed the decryption part of the program

+---